Goom11/SICPBookClub/README.md

 # SICP Book Club

-### Who am I?
+### Who are We?

+A group of people looking to expand our knowledge of computer programs by reading, discussing, and going through the problems in the book, Structure and Interpretation of Computer Programs.

+### Logistics

-Aman Agarwal.
-I will help with some of the logistical concerns with this book club along with directly participating.
+Aman Agarwal, Chris Orcutt, and friends will help with some of the logistical concerns with the book club along with directly participating.

 ### Description